Monday, 25 June 2012

 Regardless, I failed to pass my political investigation.
 The university Party committee rejected my application on the grounds that I “did not fervently love my country and socialism.”

-To this day, I still feel guilty for the cowardice I showed when confronted by the stability maintenance system.
+To this day, I still feel guilty for the cowardice I showed when confronted by the system.
 June Fourth is not just a matter for the generation that came to age in 1989.
 It’s a matter that relates to every person on Chinese soil.
 It is blood spilled by tyranny.
 It is an open wound on the body of this nation that will never close.
 Whatever you think of June Fourth, you cannot have a muddled opinion on it, you cannot make haphazard excuses for it.
 You must say no to atrocity, you must say no to the truth written in blood and the lies written in ink.
 One’s opinion of June Fourth is the most basic measure of the morality of every Chinese person, the touchstone that torments every Chinese person’s conscience and humanity.
 Any action or expression that crosses that bottom line is an injustice that violates one’s very conscience.

 After my expulsion from the university in 2009, I made my way to Beijing.
 Since then, I have met many teachers and friends, and I heard even more stories of Tiananmen.